hugorbarbosa/cpp-coding-style-guide/README.md

 ### Clang-format

 Clang-format is a tool that can be used to format C++, C, C#, Java, JavaScript, JSON, Objective-C and Protobuf code.
-This tool can be utilized in a variety of ways, including a standalone tool and IDE/editor integration.
+This tool can be utilized in a variety of ways, including as a standalone tool and integrated in a IDE/editor.

 Clang-format supports many options that can be found using the `--help` option: